rdatools/tradeoffs/docs/_pages/workflow.markdown

 you need to use the `-a` flag and a file of graph modifications.
 An example of the graph modifications can be found in the `rdabase/data/NY/NY_2020_vtd_contiguity_mods.csv`.

-## Set up the state for trade-off analysis
+## Step 2 - Set up the state for trade-off analysis

 To start on the trade-off analysis proper, first set up the state, by running the `SETUP.sh` script from the root of this project.